rackerlabs/support-how-to/content/office-365/set-up-office-365.md

    A tenant is a unique name for your organization within the Office 365 portal.
 Your tenant name forms your Office 365 user ID.
 A tenant is not a domain.

-   If the tenant ID that you enter is valid and available, a green check box appears next to the name
+   If the tenant ID that you enter is valid and available, a green check box appears next to the name.

 4. Enter values in the following fields.
 All fields are required.

    - **User name**: Enter a unique user name.
    - **Password**: Enter a unique password.
-This password is temporary The Office 365 portal prompts you to create a new password when you first visit the site.
+This password is temporary.
+The Office 365 portal prompts you to create a new password when you first visit the site.
    - **Company information**: Enter the information for your company.

 5. Click **Create Tenant**.

 The tenant name, user name, and password that you enter in Cloud Office form your Office 365 user ID.
-Your SharePoint (**<tenantName>.sharepoint.com**) and OneDrive (**<tenantName>-my.sharepoint.com**) URLs use the tenant ID for the life of your account.
+Your SharePoint (**{tenantName}.sharepoint.com**) and OneDrive (**{tenantName}-my.sharepoint.com**) URLs use the tenant ID for the life of your account.

 ### Add a subscription

-After you create an Office 365 tenant ID, chose an Office 365 subscription.
+After you create an Office 365 tenant ID, choose an Office 365 subscription.
 To compare Office 365 subscriptions offered by Rackspace, see [Office 365 - Pick your plan](https://www.rackspace.com/office-365/pick-your-plan).

 1. In the [Office 365 manager page of the Cloud Office control panel](https://cp.rackspace.com/Office365#/Manage), click **Add Subscription**.
 2. Select a plan.
 To compare Office 365 subscriptions offered by Rackspace, see [Office 365 - Pick your plan](https://www.rackspace.com/office-365/pick-your-plan).